Cognitive Dissonance Theory (CDT)

 Distorting self-appraisal of alcohol dependence to view oneself as a social drinker.

-Distorting one's miserable relationship by focusing only on the pleasant moments.
+Distorting one's miserable close relationship by focusing only on the pleasant moments.

 Distorting the quality of a purchase after a difficult decision to favor the one finally selected.